anderav1/cs4280-proj4/README.md

 - `Flip identifier` multiplies the value of `identifier` by -1 and stores the result in `identifier`
 - `Here number There` writes `number` to the monitor for `number` times

-All data values are 2-byte signed integers.
+*All data values are represented as 2-byte signed integers.*
-Operations are assumed to have no overflow.
+*Operations are assumed to have no overflow.*